Sam Day (rugby league): Background

 Day was born in Wakefield, West Yorkshire, England.

 Career

 He previously played for Featherstone Rovers, but after a loan period with Dewsbury in 2017 he joined them on a permanent deal for the 2018 season.
+Day left Dewsbury following the 2021 season but then re-joined the club for the 2023 season.
+Day spent the 2024 season at Yorkshire Men's League side Westgate Common, before re-signing for Dewsbury ahead of the 2025 season.